 - Let the water soothe you: sit by a river without your smartphone or swim in the ocean.

-- Lose yourself amongst the stars: take a blanket or build a fire and star gaze into the night.
+- Lose yourself amongst the stars: take a blanket and star gaze into the night.

 - Rest with a tree: plant yourself at the base of a tree and let the trunk support you, feel the depth of the roots beneath you.

 - Savour a sunset: slow down, stop what you are doing and watch the beauty of the sky changing colour.